sumeetmolani/internship_DecodeLabs/README.md

 ### **Task 2: Data Cleaning & Preprocessing**
 * **Goal:** Prepare the raw dataset for reliable analysis by managing data quality.
 * **Duplicate Handling:** Verified the dataset and removed redundant entries to prevent skewed results.
 * **Missing Values:** Addressed a critical gap of **309 missing values** in the `CouponCode` column.
-These were categorized as "Non-Coupon Transactions" using "Unknown" placeholders to ensure they weren't excluded from the analysis.
+These were categorised as "Non-Coupon Transactions" using "Unknown" placeholders to ensure they weren't excluded from the analysis.
 * **Formatting:** Standardised the `Date` column into proper Python `datetime` objects to enable future time-series analysis.

 ### **Task 3 & 4: EDA & Data Visualization**